Cycling Glade Hill -- a brutal New York State bike climb!

 This is a remarkable little climb.
 For starters (see Google Streetview map, below) it looks like nothing at the beginning; it never presents a view of itself for very long either.
 It begins off the side of another climb (Sugarloaf Road) so it's hard to take seriously as a stand-alone.
 Ha!
 Take it seriously or pay the price!!

-I have ridden it twice, most recently earlier this week (9/1/15).
+I have ridden it twice, most recently earlier this week (September 1, 2015).
 The first time, I went with support, so I didn't have to descend.
-This time, I went alone; the descent is challenging - I used Moore Hill instead of the treacherous Glade Hill descent and even that is daunting.
+This time, I went alone; the descent is challenging =- I used Moore Hill instead of the treacherous Glade Hill descent and even that is daunting.
 Moore Hill is less steep and a bit straighter than Glade Hill.
-Glade has little if any vehicle traffic as over its 1.9 miles it services only 3 residences - your own private torture chamber!!
+Glade has little if any vehicle traffic as over its 1.9 miles it services only three residences -- your own private torture chamber!!

 “Tough climb with some pretty scenery along the way, and interesting variety of steepness and curves.
 About 1250 vertical feet in 1.9 miles for an average steepness grade around 12.5% -- but there are sustained sections which are steeper.
 If stop in the middle, can look back to a big view to the southeast.
 The steepest climb on a paved road over 700 vertical feet that I know of so far in the Hudson Valley south of Albany.